Toggle: English / Spanish

 Learn ways to prevent

 , falls, injuries, , and other causes of shock.
 If you have a known allergy (for example, to insect bites or stings), carry an epinephrine pen.
-Your doctor will teach you how and when to use it.
+Your health care provider will teach you how and when to use it.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.